ries-lab/LaserEngine/Electronics/Electronics_manuscript/README.md

 The electronics has two inputs per laser diode:

-- 3.3 V TTL trigger signal to switch on or off the diodes (< MHz)
+- 3.3 V TTL trigger signal to switch on or off the diodes
 - 3.3 V PWM (>= 1kHz) signal

 **This section does not describe the boxing out of the electronics.
 You can find a description of the wiring involved in the [wiring](Wiring) submodule.** In particular, a feature of our electronics box is a main switch to turn on/off the laser diode and switches to allow for individual manual or remote control of the laser diodes.